 In a similar way, there are features which are required to be implemented in the future whose details are not yet known.
 Mostly a feature begins with an Epic and then is broken down to stories which could be implemented.

 8) Product Backlog

 The product backlog is a kind of bucket or source where all the user stories are kept.
 This is maintained by the Product Owner.
-Product backlog can be imagined as a wish list of the product owner who prioritizes it as per the business needs.
+The product backlog can be imagined as a wishlist of the product owner who prioritizes it as per the business needs.